 Description

-The roofs are pitched artificial slate with overhanging eaves featuring exposed rafter tails and decoratively carved teardrop bargeboards with point-headed finials to the front and rear elevations; other elevations are plainly detailed.
-Three chimneystacks are present: that to the left gable of Bay 1 is brick with terracotta pots; Bay 3 has a cement-rendered brick chimney with a tall octagonal shaft with moulded cap, positioned to its left gable with three shafts; Bay 4 has a similar cement-rendered brick chimney set perpendicular to the ridge with four shafts.
+The building is a two-storey structure with an H-plan form comprising four bays as viewed from the façade.
+The principal elevation faces south-west, with the greatest decorative emphasis placed on Bay 4, the tallest and most ornately detailed block.
+Roofs are pitched artificial slate with overhanging eaves featuring exposed rafter tails and decoratively carved 'teardrop' bargeboards with point-headed finials to the front and rear elevations; other roof sections are plainly detailed.
+Three chimneystacks are present: that to the left gable of Bay 1 is brick with terracotta pots, while Bay 3 and Bay 4 each have cement-rendered brick chimneys with tall octagonal shafts and moulded caps.
+The chimney to Bay 3 is placed to its left gable with three shafts, whilst that to Bay 4 is set perpendicular to the ridge with four shafts.
 Metal rainwater goods are almost entirely gone.
-The walls are random rubble stone with dressed sandstone stepped quoins and window dressings to the canted bay of the main block.
-Other openings have brick dressings.
-The apex of Bay 4 is brick.
-Several walls have been repaired with concrete blocks.
-The principal elevation faces south-west, with the greatest external emphasis placed on Bay 4.

-Bay 4 is the tallest and most decoratively detailed section.
-It features a three-quarter-height canted bay with an artificial slate roof with lead flashings and plain timber bargeboards.
-Each face of the canted bay has a window to each floor with stone cills; those to the ground floor have timber hood moulds.
-All windows are pairs of 3x3 side-hung timber windows, with those to the first floor diminished in height.
-A canopy supported by timber columns between the first and second floors of the canted bay has now collapsed.
-The left gable is abutted by Bay 3, which is set back slightly; the exposed section is blank.
-The right gable is abutted at its centre by a single-storey entrance porch with pitched roof.
-The exposed left section has an infilled door opening.
-The left cheek of the porch has been rebuilt using concrete blocks and formerly contained a door.
-Its end gable has a window opening with stone cill and the remains of a fixed 2x6 timber window.
+Bay 4 is the principal feature, a tall block with a three-quarter height canted bay topped with an artificial slate roof with lead flashings and plain timber bargeboards.
+Each face contains a window to each floor with stone cills; those to the ground floor have timber hood moulds.
+All windows are pairs of 3x3 side-hung timber units, those to the first floor diminished in height.
+A timber canopy supported by columns between first and second floors of the canted bay has now collapsed.
+The left gable is abutted by Bay 3, which is set back slightly, leaving the exposed section blank.
+The right gable is abutted centrally by a single-storey entrance porch with pitched roof; the exposed left section shows an infilled door opening.
+The left cheek of the porch has been rebuilt using concrete blocks and formerly contained a door, whilst the end gable has a window opening with stone cill and the remains of a fixed 2x6 timber window.
 The right cheek is blank.

 Bay 3 is a one-and-a-half storey block with a central oriel window supported on four chunky moulded stone brackets.
-It has a hipped roof tying into the front pitch with wavy timber bargeboards and timber-sheeted cheeks; it formerly contained a three-paned fixed timber window.
+This oriel has a hipped roof tying into the front pitch with wavy timber bargeboards and timber-sheeted cheeks; it formerly contained a three-paned fixed timber window.
 A door opening is present to the ground floor.
-Its left gable is abutted by Bay 2; the exposed section is blank.
+Its left gable is abutted by Bay 2, the exposed section remaining blank.

-Bay 2 is a narrow single-storey block with three narrow window openings with stone cills to the principal elevation.
-These formerly contained 1x4 fixed-paned timber windows.
-Its left gable is abutted by a taller single-storey carriage-house.
+Bay 2 is a narrow single-storey block with three narrow window openings with stone cills to the principal elevation, formerly containing 1x4 fixed-paned timber windows.
+The left gable is abutted by a taller single-storey carriage-house.

-Bay 1 is a single-storey carriage-house with a lower front section projecting forward and free on all three sides.
+Bay 1 comprises a single-storey carriage-house with a lower front section projecting forward and free on all three sides.
 The right cheek of the front section has a horseshoe opening with stone voussoirs, now infilled with rubble stone and containing a narrow window opening to the centre with stone cill.
-The principal elevation has a pair of sheeted timber doors with a brick jack arch over; above is a point-headed brick-dressed window opening with brick mullion.
+The principal elevation has a pair of sheeted timber doors with a brick jack arch above, surmounted by a point-headed brick-dressed window opening with brick mullion.
 The left cheek has a window opening with the remains of a 2x4 field stone cill.
 The rear block of the carriage-house is completely abutted to the right by Bay 2 and to the front by the lower section.
-Its left gable has an advanced rubble stone chimneybreast to the centre; to either side is a window opening – that to the right contains a 2x4 fixed timber window with stone cill; that to the left is infilled with concrete cill.
+Its left gable has an advanced rubble stone chimneybreast to the centre; either side contains a window opening—that to the right containing a 2x4 fixed timber window with stone cill, whilst that to the left is infilled with concrete cill.

-The rear elevation of the cottage has been extended by unfinished concrete block additions with timber casement windows of no interest.
-The rear of Bay 1 has a door opening with brick dressings set to the right, with a side-hung casement window above to first-floor centre.
-The rear of Bay 2 has a door opening to the right; Bay 3 is blank.
-The rear of Bay 4 has an infilled window opening to the centre.
+The rear elevation of the cottage has been extended by unfinished concrete block additions with timber casement windows of no architectural interest.
+The rear of Bay 1 has a door opening with brick dressings set to the right, with a side-hung casement window above to first floor centre.
+The rear of Bay 2 has a door opening to the right.
+Bay 3 is blank to the rear, and Bay 4 has an infilled window opening to the centre.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.